-Reading guide Jacqueline Woodson
+Reading guide to "Brown Girl Dreaming" by Jacqueline Woodson

 So you want to read a book by the 2018 laureate Jacqueline Woodson – great!
 Our guides are full of tips and ideas to inspire conversation: before, while and after you read.
 You can use them in school, at the library or in a reading group.